Are Costs and Charging Putting You Off an Electric Car

 Where are the UK’s EV charging points?

-There are several websites dedicated to making your charging needs as easy to plan as possible.
+Because of these factors, many drivers still fear being left without charge on long journeys, but there are several websites/apps dedicated to making your charging needs as easy to plan as possible.
 We like Zap Map, which gives easy-to-access, real-time information on charging point coverage and cost across the UK.

-The same organisation gives a great overview of the country’s progress with a daily update on the number of public charging points installed every day!
+The same organisation gives a great overview of the country’s progress with regular updates on the number and type of public charging points.

 Charging an electric vehicle – range and degradation